JeffreyLin39/space-invaders/README.md

 ## Acknowledgment
 Based on the space shooter game made by Jonathan Weinberger
 ## Usage
-Designed for windows 10
+Designed for windows 10 uses 172 MB
-172 MB
 ## Project status:
 Ongoing.